tom-draper/3d-tetris/README.md

 - Use the arrow keys to move the tetris block left, right and down.
 - Press R to rotate the block. (to implement)
 - Drag the mouse to orbit the camera and change your viewing angle.
-- When a block is placed, the game score is incremented.
+- When a block is placed, the game score is incremented. (to implement)
-- When a row of the game area is filled, the row is destroyed and a bonus is added to the game score.
+- When a row of the game area is filled, the row is destroyed and a bonus is added to the game score. (to implement)
-- The next three cubes are displayed along the side of the game area.
+- The next three blocks are displayed along the side of the game area.
 - The game finishes when a block settles at or above the red finish line.

 ### How it Works